kerryboyko/yala-superfly/app/static/markdown/roadmap.md

 ## Ready for Users!

+Howdy.
+YALA is in auper-early alpha stage.
+You'll find items marked as "FIXME" or hit with a strikethrough.
+These are placeholders to indicate that the functionality is not yet developed, but it will be soon.

+In the meantime, feel free to go around and kick the tires!

 ### Check out the Github!
 [This is the github link for the sourcecode - if you find an issue, feel free to report it!](https://github.com/kerryboyko/yala-superfly)